fetchrobotics/docs/source/indigo_to_melodic.rst

 Accessing Boot Menu on Fetch Robots
 +++++++++++++++++++++++++++++++++++
-Fetch research robots may be using one of two BIOS flavors.
+You may need to access the boot menu in order to boot from a USB flash drive and install Ubuntu 18.04.
+Due to different computer motherboards used in the past, Fetch research robots may be using one of two BIOS flavors.
 Older robots use an MSI branded BIOS.
 Newer robots use American Megatrends Inc. (AMI).

+These different BIOS types activate the boot media selection menu with different keys:
 - If your robot shows the MSI splash screen at boot, press F11 to access the boot menu.
 - If your robot shows the black AMI splash screen at boot (this lasts for about 1 second), press F7 to access the boot menu.

+If you fail to get into the boot menu, you can restart the computer and try again.